Chile at the 2023 Pan American Games

-Chile is scheduled to compete at the 2023 Pan American Games in Santiago, Chile from October 20 to November 5, 2023.
-Chile was the host nation of the games, marking the first time the country hosted the games.
+Chile competed at the 2023 Pan American Games in Santiago, Chile from October 20 to November 5, 2023.
+Chile was the host nation of the games, marking the first time the country hosts the games.
 This was Chile's 19th appearance at the Pan American Games, having competed at every edition of the games since the inaugural edition in 1951.

+Beach volleyball athlete Esteban Grimalt and swimmer Kristel Köbrich were the country's flagbearers during the opening ceremony.
+Meanwhile, cyclist Martín Vidaurre and table tennis athlete María Paulina Vega were the country's flagbearers during the closing ceremony.

+Medalists

+The following Chilean competitors won medals at the games.
+In the by discipline sections below, medalists' names are bolded.

 Competitors

 The following is the list of number of competitors (per gender) participating at the games per sport/discipline.

 Archery

 Chile qualified a team of eight athletes (four men and four women) as hosts.